 My boy turned 10 today.
 And we must be having more fun than bubble wrap because o’ how time flies.
 You’re changing before my eyes, son—your baby face has lost its chub, you’re already better at math than I am and where the heck did that body odor come from?
 As much as I want to throw my arms around you and slow your march to manhood, I know I can’t…and shouldn’t.
 So sweet boy, please give your Mom a few minutes.
 Before you embark on the next 10 years, there are a few things I want you to know.Read More

 I bet you feel (or have felt) it, too.
 The gut punch of letting go.

 Letting go of letters to Santa.
 Letting go of visits from the Tooth Fairy.
 Letting go of big family birthday parties.
 Letting go of the backyard playset.
-Letting go of clothing and beloved toys packed for Goodwill.
-Letting go of bedtime stories.
-Letting go of handholding in public.
 Letting go of your VIP pass to the enchanting world of childhood.

 For parents (and kids, I’m sure), it’s a strange and foreign land.
 An in-between place where you can feel like you’re floating adrift, with the magic of childhood behind you and the promise of adulthood on the horizon.

 So how to cope with your kids growing up without losing your sh#t?
 I’m no expert but I’ve learned a few things along the way.
 I call it “The Subtle Art of Letting Go.”
 Here are 6 must-know lessons…Read More

 You’re going to a party.
 Or you’re hosting one.
 Or maybe the big game is on in a couple of hours (goooo Brewers and Packers!) and you want a little somethin’ somethin’ to nosh on that doesn’t require a lot of blood, sweat and tears in the kitchen.

 I’ve got you covered, friends.